mmiche/predictMe/README.md

 Looks perfect (when using simulated data and a bin width of 20).

 The main difference to using a continuous outcome is that the binary outcome does not need to be rescaled to range between 0 and 100.
 It merely needs to be multiplied by 100.
 That is, prediction research that uses binary outcomes, practically always use the so-called response as output.
 The response is the estimated probability that the outcome will take place.
 Probabilities by definition range between 0 and 1, which is why multiplying them by 100 returns these probabilities as a percentage.

-In terms of visualizing the algorithm’s individual prediction performance, this is the exact same situation as to when the outcome was continuous (after being rescaled (linearly transformed) to range between 0 and 100).
+In terms of visualizing the algorithm's individual prediction performance, this is the exact same situation as to when the outcome was continuous (after being rescaled (linearly transformed) to range between 0 and 100).

 #### Functions quickSim and binBinary (b)